nicolasguasca1/batch_send_script/README.md

 2. Save the compiled folder into a drive link that we can share instead of the file itself

-3. Test sending with 'bcc' to 420184@bcc.hubspot.com

-4. Work also on the sum per ISRC
+3. Work also on the sum per ISRC